zack-bitcoin/go-board/README.md

 controls
 =========

 click where you want to play. use the U key to undo.
+ESC turns it off.

 files explained
 ==================

 board.c (50 lines)
 this program uses raylib to display a png of the game board, and it waits for the user to click where they want to play.
-When you click, it writes the coordinates in a file.
+When you click, it writes the coordinates to a file.
 This is the part that gets compiled by make.

-main.awk (130 lines)
+main.awk (122 lines)
 this is the main program.
+It creates the png of the game board and talks to the gnugo server.